Care for an Aging Population

 The Post Graduate Certificate (PGC): Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) is designed to provide the Master’s- level trained nurse with the necessary knowledge, skills, values, meanings, and experiences to assume the role of an AGPCNP in a variety of clinical settings.
 The program consists of didactic and clinical course content essential to provide care to young adults (including adolescents and emancipated minors), adults, and older adults.

 The AGPCNP focus is to provide patient-centered, evidence-based practice to improve quality of care and health outcomes.
 The program can be completed in 15 months full-time with summer courses.
-A part-time program is available as well.

-Cohorts are established annually in the Fall.
+Cohorts are established annually in the Summer.
 All courses are offered on the ICPH Fairfax site or in a hybrid format.
 Clinical placement is a collaborative process between the student and the faculty.
 Clinical experiences are scheduled at the convenience of the facility hosting the student.
 Upon successful completion of the program, the graduate is eligible to take the AGPCNP national certification examination given by either the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).

 The Adult Gerontology Primary Care Nurse Practitioner Certificate, offered at the Inova Center for Personalized Health, located just outside the Beltway on Gallows Road in Fairfax County, Virginia, focuses on the health care issues affecting aging and elderly populations.
 Certificate courses cover geriatric mental health theory, end-of-life transition and primary care of geriatrics.